 What does it cost to RV full-time?
-Welcome to this month’s RV Budget and Expense Report where we share our RV budget and costs for the month of July 2021.
+Welcome to this month’s RV Budget and Expense Report.
+Here we share our RV budget and costs for the month of July 2022.

-This post will contain various RV cost categories, detailed cost numbers, budget vs actual comparisons, with graphs and charts so you can see what this lifestyle costs!
+This post will contain various RV cost categories, detailed cost numbers, budget vs actual comparisons, with graphs and charts so you can see one example of what this lifestyle costs!

 DISCLAIMER: This post may contain links to affiliate websites.
 When you click on and/or make a purchase through an affiliate link placed on our website, we may receive a small commission or other form of compensation at no additional cost to you.
 Please read our disclaimer for more info.